Singapore Police Force: Vehicles

 Land division officers typically patrol and respond to calls in vehicles known as the Fast Response Car (FRC).
 Car models that have been used by the SPF include the Subaru Impreza TS 1.6.

 In 2005, the SPF introduced the new Fast Response Vehicle (FRV), consisting of modified Toyota Hi-Lux sport utility vehicles with a back compartment to carry equipment.

 In 2009, the SPF introduced Forward Command Vehicles.
 These were replaced in 2017 by Division Command Vehicles with greater mobility designed to enhance command, control and coordination.
 In addition, the SPF introduced new unmanned aerial vehicles with red and blue siren lights, a searchlight, a high-definition camera and an audio warning system.
 The UAVs are controlled by two-man teams (consisting of a pilot and a safety officer) and are designed to conduct search and rescue operations, attending public order incidents, traffic management, hostage situations and crowd monitoring.

 Police from the Community Policing Units may also patrol in residential neighbourhoods on bicycles.
 At the 2007 Singapore National Day Parade, the Singapore Police Force unveiled a Tenix S600 APC (Armored Personnel Carrier) had been purchased for its operations for the Special Operations Command, and in NDP 2015, the Achleitner HMV Survivor and the Gurkha MPV by Terradyne Armored Vehicles Inc was unveiled.

+The SPF on 29 March 2026 had also introduced a new fleet of vehicles for responding to major incidents.
+The new tactical strike vehicles come with a riot control system that includes a long-range acoustic device to disperse crowds, and a pair of grenade launchers which fire non-lethal munitions.
+The water cannon vehicles, commissioned in December 2025, come with enhanced features such as independent targeting cameras on the water monitors, which allow operators to identify targets more accurately.